Change request

 User $1$ is not an Approver

-This message is displayed if the Sage X3 user code selected is not valid.
+This message displays if the Sage X3 user code selected is not valid.
 This might be because they are not an active Sage X3 user or because they have not been set up as having "CCM authorization".
-Parameters

 Updating Impact analysis data.
-Wait a few minutes then refresh this page.or
+Wait a few minutes then refresh this page.

 Impact analysis data is currently being created by Batch Server Task: $1$.
 Wait a few minutes then refresh this page.

-This message is displayed by the batch server process while the impact analysis is being created or updated.
-It’s also displayed if you attempt to refresh the screen while the impact analysis is being created or updated.
+The batch server process displays this message while the impact analysis is being created or updated.
+It also displays if you attempt to refresh the page while the impact analysis is being created or updated.

 The creation of an impact analysis can take a few minutes if the process is reading a large volume of data.
 You can check the status of the batch server process using the Query management function (AREQUETE).
 You can view the impact analysis when it shows the Finished status.